"You worship what you do not know; we worship what we know, for salvation is from the Jews.

 2 Peter 1:2,3 : Grace and peace be yours in abundance through the knowledge of God and of Jesus our Lord.
 His divine power has given us everything we need for a godly life through our knowledge of Him who called us by his own glory and goodness.

 Here Peter reminds us that His divine power has given us everything we need to lead a godly life.
 That means there is nothing more to receive to lead a godly life.
 We already possess everything we need to lead a godly life.
 Yet it feels like we stumble every so often, isn't it?
 That's a lie from the devil my friends.
 He is the father of lies.
 Scripture says we already have everything we need to lead a godly life and to never stumble.
 That means we have the power in us now through the knowledge of Him to resist every temptation and to resist every discouragement.
-But its only through our knowledge of Him.
+But it is only through our knowledge of Him.
 Question is how well do you KNOW Him?

 2 Peter 1:4 : Through these he has given us his very great and precious promises, so that through them you may participate in the divine nature, having escaped the corruption in the world caused by evil desires.